-How high taxes should be, how taxes should be charged, and how they should be distributed between various tax subjects are political issues not to be decided by financial market players.
+How high taxes should be, how taxes should be charged, and how they should be distributed between various tax subjects are political issues not decided by financial market players.
 How the tax payments should be distributed between different countries are issues for the parliaments and tax authorities for respective countries.
 Investors, companies and individuals should comply with the tax legislation and its enforcement.
 They thereby have the right to reduce the tax payments by working within the boundaries of the law, with tax planning.

 Aggressive tax planning

-- The company’s reputation among customers and other stakeholders is negatively impacted if its tax behavior is observed.
+- the company’s reputation among customers and other stakeholders is negatively impacted if its tax behavior is observed.

-- The risk that tax investigations and audits affect the company’s tax expenses creates a financial uncertainty.
+- the risk that tax investigations and audits affect the company’s tax expenses creates a financial uncertainty.